 Under Wyoming law, some items may be exempt from sales tax, and certain purchasers may not be required to pay sales tax.
 For example, most food for home consumption is exempt from sales tax.
 (Further information on this food exemption is available in a DOR bulletin.)
 For relatively complete information on exemptions, consult generally the various subsections of W.S.
 39-15-105.

 You might also consider reviewing Section 9 of Chapter 2 of the DOR’s administrative rules (Chapter 2 covers sales and use taxes).
-The current version of Chapter 2 is apparently only available as a scanned document from the Wyoming Secretary of State’s Office; however, there is also available an earlier, searchable version of Chapter 2, dating from 2006, though the earlier version is in various places substantively different from the current version.
+The current version of Chapter 2 is apparently only available as a scanned document from the Wyoming Secretary of State’s Office.
+You can the information using the state government’s online rules search system.

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known as a use tax.
 A Wyoming Department of Revenue (DOR) FAQ page on both sales and use taxes presents the question “Are my catalog purchases subject to the use tax?” and, as part of the answer, states, “Usually.
 Catalog and other companies not physically located in Wyoming cannot be required to collect sales or use tax on their sales to Wyoming customers.”
 Keep in mind that, under federal case law, Internet purchases are generally analogous to catalog purchases.

-In Wyoming, the physical-presence rule applies for Internet retailers.
+In Wyoming, the physical presence rule applies for Internet retailers.
 However, because the issue has been contentious in many places around the country, you should consider checking in periodically with the Wyoming Department of Revenue to see if the rules have changed.
-For more general information on taxes on Internet sales, see Nolo's article Sales Tax on the Internet.
-And, for information on the rules about collecting sales tax for Internet sales in any other state, see Nolo’s article, 50-State Guide to Internet Sales Tax Laws.